sharpfoxdev/chernobyl-odyssey-code/README.md

 MeleeAttack script is used for dealing damage to enemies.
 Player script handles player dying and respawning.
 ## Enemy
 Most complex entity in the game.
 It has Health script for handling it's health, and PlayerDetection script, that checks, whether enemy can see player.
 Player can either be OutOfReach, Visible or CloseProximity.
-Then there is enemy AI, which is implemented as finite state machine.
+Then there is enemy AI, which is implemented as finite state machine using State design pattern.
 The context class is Enemy and individual state classes are EnemyPatrolPath, EnemyCombat, EnemySearchPlayer and EnemyFollowPlayer.
 The changes between states are triggered by changes of player visibility in most cases.
 EnemyPatrolPath makes enemy follow predefined patrol path.
 EnemyCombat shoots at the player, if he gets too close.
 EnemySearchPlayer goes to the spot, where the player was last seen and then looks around.
 EnemyFollowPlayer